 (ii) You believe the decision was procedurally flawed or biased in some way.

 Please contact your divisional graduate studies team in the first instance if you wish to discuss making an appeal.
+Appeals should usually be made within three weeks of receiving the outcome of your application.

 Will all applicants to the scheme receive a funding extension?